Cocaine and society: Illegal cultivation

-The cultivation of coca has become an attractive economic decision for many growers due to the combination of several factors, including the lack of other employment alternatives, the lower profitability of alternative crops in official crop substitution programs, the eradication-related damages to non-drug farms, the spread of new strains of the coca plant due to persistent worldwide demand.

-Coca eradication through the use of defoliants has devastated parts of the farming economy in some coca-growing regions of Colombia, and strains appear to have been developed that are more resistant or immune to their use.
+The cultivation of coca attracts many growers due to several factors, including the lack of other employment alternatives, the lower profitability of alternative crops in official crop-substitution programs, eradication-related damage to non-drug farmland, andthe spread of new strains of coca due to persistent demand.
+Coca eradication with defoliants has devastated parts of the farming economy in some coca-growing regions of Colombia, and strains have apparently been developed which are resistant (or immune) to them.
 Whether these strains are natural mutations or the product of human tampering is unclear.
-These strains have also shown to be more potent than those previously grown, increasing profits for the drug cartels responsible for the exporting of cocaine.
-Although production fell temporarily, coca crops rebounded in numerous smaller fields in Colombia, rather than the larger plantations.
+The strains have been shown to be more potent than older ones, increasing profits for the drug cartels which export cocaine.
+Although production fell temporarily, coca rebounded in smaller Colombian fields instead of larger plantations.

 South America

-Coca is traditionally cultivated in the lower altitudes of the eastern slopes of the Andes (the Yungas), or the highlands depending on the species grown.
+Coca is traditionally cultivated in the lower altitudes of the eastern slopes of the Andes (the Yungas), or the highlands, depending on the species grown.
 Coca production begins in the valleys and upper jungle regions of the Andean region, where the countries of Colombia, Peru, and Bolivia are host to more than 98 percent of the global land area planted with coca.

 Central America

-In 2014, coca plantations were discovered in Mexico, and in 2020 in Honduras, which could have major implications for the illegal cultivation of the plant.

-Since then coca production in Central America has surged dramatically.
-In 2022, authorities destroyed over 6.5 million coca plants in Honduras, 4 million in Guatemala, and more than half a million in southern Belize.
-By 2024, the number of coca plantations found and eradicated in Honduras had nearly doubled compared to the previous year, and a record number of processing labs were dismantled across the region.
-Unlike the Andes, where small farmers typically grow coca, cultivation in Central America is controlled by organized crime groups with backing from major foreign cartels.
-A 2024 study found that coca cultivation suitability increased most in northern Central America, particularly in Honduras, Guatemala, and El Salvador (collectively known as the Northern Triangle of Central America), and Belize.
-The study also reported that 47% of northern Central America—limited to Honduras, Guatemala, and Belize—has biophysical characteristics highly suitable for coca growing, suggesting that environmental factors are unlikely to limit the crop's spread in those countries.
-The latitudinal and altitudinal gradients of these countries are especially analogous to the altitudinal diversity of Colombia's coca cultivation zones, though their soils tend to fall near the upper limit of what is considered suitable for coca in Colombia.
+Coca plantations were discovered in Mexico in 2014 and in Honduras in 2020.
+Since then, coca production in Central America has increased.
+In 2022, authorities destroyed over 6.5 million coca plants in Honduras, four million in Guatemala, and more than half a million in southern Belize.
+By 2024, the number of coca plantations found and eradicated in Honduras had nearly doubled from the previous year and a record number of processing labs were dismantled across the region.
+Unlike the Andes (where small farmers typically grow coca), Central American cultivation is controlled by organized-crime groups backed by foreign cartels.
+A 2024 study found that coca-cultivation suitability increased most in northern Central America, particularly in Honduras, Guatemala, and El Salvador (known as the Northern Triangle of Central America), and Belize.
+The study also reported that 47 percent of northern Central America (Honduras, Guatemala, and Belize) has biophysical characteristics suitable for coca growing, suggesting that environmental factors are unlikely to limit the crop's spread in those countries.
+The latitudes and altitude gradients of these countries are analogous to the altitude diversity of Colombia's coca-cultivation zones, although their soils are near the upper limit of what is considered suitable for coca in Colombia.